richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 which take place in the Uppsala Makerspace.
-The courses are set up around the motto 'Everyone is always welcome', embracing the fact that participants may just have migrated to Sweden (e.g. Ukranian refugees) and may have unexpected and irregular
+The courses are set up around the motto 'Everyone is always welcome', embracing the fact that participants may just have migrated to Sweden (e.g. Ukrainian refugees) and may have unexpected and irregular
 (e.g. weddings and weddings) events in life that are more important.